frictionlessdata/frictionless-py/docs/guides/extracting-data.md

  Row([('id', 5), ('name', 'Rome')])]
 ```

-Usually, the code above doesn't really make sense as we can just provide a path to the high-level `extract` function instead of a descriptor to the `extract_resource` function but the power of the descriptor is that it can contain different metadata and be stored on the disc.
+In many cases, the code above doesn't really make sense as we can just provide a path to the high-level `extract` function instead of a descriptor to the `extract_resource` function but the power of the descriptor is that it can contain different metadata and be stored on the disc.
 Let's extend our example:

 ```python
 from frictionless import Resource